 Remember, your interest is assessed on your average daily balance.
 So you have to figure out what that is.
 To do so, you'll have to look back at your statement.

-3. Multiply Your Daily Periodic Rate by the Average Daily Balance
+3. Multiply Your Daily Periodic Rate by Your Average Daily Balance

-Now, you multiply the daily periodic rate calculated in step one by the average daily balance.
+Now, multiply the daily periodic rate calculated in step 1 by the average daily balance from step 2.

 4. Multiply by the Number of Days in Your Billing Cycle